-As caravan and motorhome enthusiasts, we know the importance of investing in good quality security devices such as wheel locks and alarms, but good as these are, thefts still happen and when they do, many vans are never seen again.
-One reason for this is that, apart from your number plate, one van looks very like another on the road, replace this and your van’s virtually invisible.
-A few of us may have made subtle modifications or applied custom decals that add a bit of individuality that can help you recognise your own van but they’re meaningless to anyone else.
-If you want your stolen van recovered then you have to:
+As a caravan or motorhome enthusiasts, you know the importance of investing in good quality security devices such as wheel locks and alarms, but good as these are, thefts still happen and when they do, many vans are never seen again.
+One reason for this is that, apart from your number plate, one van looks very much like any other on the road, replace this and your van’s virtually invisible.
+A few of you may have made subtle modifications or applied custom decals that add a bit of individuality, this can help you recognise your own van but they’re meaningless to anyone else.
+If you want your van recovered then you have to:

 - quickly make as many people as possible aware of its theft,